• About EvoHam

 • 6.
 You Might Also Like

-This page lists the most commonly used FreeDV frequencies worldwide for calling and various activities, based on the FreeDV Reporter “Calling Frequencies” list and recent FreeDV project updates.
-These are intended as starting points to find activity, not exclusive channels you must (or may only) use.
+This page lists the most commonly used FreeDV frequencies on HF, based on the FreeDV Reporter “Calling Frequencies” list and recent FreeDV project updates.
+These frequencies are intended as practical starting points to find activity – not exclusive channels you must (or may only) use.

 1 How to Use These FreeDV Frequencies

-• Always obey your local regulations and band plan.
-If a listed frequency is outside your allowed sub-band, don’t use it.
+• Always follow your local regulations and band plan.
+If a listed frequency falls outside your permitted sub-band, do not use it.

 • Check that the frequency is clear.
-If SSB, nets or other digital signals are present, move to a nearby clear spot.
+If SSB, nets, or other digital signals are present, move to a nearby clear frequency.

-• Stay within an SSB-voice or “all modes” sub-band.
-FreeDV is a voice mode and should sit where SSB voice is normally permitted.
+• Stay within an SSB voice or “all modes” segment.
+FreeDV is a voice mode and should operate where SSB voice is normally allowed.

 2 Global FreeDV Frequencies

-These are community-adopted centres of activity, compiled from FreeDV Reporter and project documentation.
+These are community-adopted centres of activity compiled from FreeDV Reporter and project documentation.
 They are not legal allocations or IARU mandates.
-Always check your national band plan and licence conditions.
+Always verify your national band plan and licence conditions.

 BandFrequencySideband